sambacha/hardhat-spark/docs/concepts/module_builder/events.md

 ### On success

-If there is no errors and everything deployed successfully.
+If there are no errors and everything deployed successfully.

 ### On Error